cf-platform-eng/tsmgr-samples/mysql-operator/README.md

 For more details on tsmgr usage see https://docs.pivotal.io/tanzu-service-manager/using.html

-For other Pivotal documents see https://docs.pivotal.io/
+For other Tanzu documents see https://docs.pivotal.io/